 Sennet sounded.
-Enter Macbeth as king, Lady, Lenox, Ross, Lords, and Attendants.
+Enter Macbeth as king, Lady Macbeth as queen, Lords and Attendants.

 INTERMISSION.

 Enter Macbeth, Lords, and Attendants, meeting Banquo.

 Macbeth.
 Here's our chief guest.
 If he had been forgotten,

 It had been as a gap in our great feast

 And all-thing unbecoming. --

 Tonight we hold a solemn supper, sir,

 And I'll request your presence.